2022–2023 mpox outbreak in North America: 3 August

 On 3 August, Guatemala registered its first case of mpox.
 It was in a 31-year-old male who had likely contracted the disease via contact with foreigners/tourists from another country.
 It was likely skin-to-skin contact rather than sexual contact.

 9 August

 On 9 August, Greenland reported its first two cases of mpox.
 It was in patients of unknown genders and ages who likely contracted the disease via skin-to-skin contact picked up abroad.

 12 August

 On 12 August, Honduras reported its first case of mpox in an adult male under 50 years of age.
 It is unknown how the male contracted the disease, although it was likely picked up via contact with other infected abroad.

 19 August

-On 19 August, Curacao confirmed its first case of mpox in a patient of unknown gender and age who likely contracted the disease abroad, via skin-to-skin contact or sexual contact with others.
+On 19 August, Curaçao confirmed its first case of mpox in a patient of unknown gender and age who likely contracted the disease abroad, via skin-to-skin contact or sexual contact with others.